mohamedhany72/fwd_project2/README.md

     TOKEN_SECRET=

 2. run "npm i" to install all dependancies
-3. run "npm migrate up" to migrate database tables
+3. run "npm migrateup" to migrate database tables

 now you are ready to use the app